-The pre-construction phase information enables the development of how the project will be run, the sequence of events and identifies key risks which must be managed.
-As the project enters the construction phase, the construction phase plan will have to adapt to changing requirements as the work proceeds.
+The health and safety plan is the pre-construction phase plan which works out how the project will be run, the sequence of events and identifies key risks which must be managed.
+As the project enters the construction phase that plan will have to adapt to changing requirements as the work proceeds.

 The health and safety file is a collection of paperwork which will follow the structure through its life.
 It is like a black box where information is stored such as details on the materials used; construction methods; design drawings.
 This information is stored in anticipation that as the structure is used it will be necessary to access.